Washpool World Heritage Trails

 Key Information

-The 9km is a looped course starting at the historic Mulligans Hut and follows the iconic Tree Fern Forest Walk through rocky outcrops, spectacular cascades, ferny understorey and verdant rainforest.
+The 9km is a loop course starting at the historic Mulligans Hut and follows the iconic Tree Fern Forest Walk through rocky outcrops, spectacular cascades, ferny understorey and lush rainforest.

 Hikers are permitted to enter the 9km.